On complexity of restricted fragments of Decision DNNF: The effect of structuredness on Decision dnnf

 \section{The effect of structuredness on Decision \textsc{dnnf}}

-An important property of \textsc{obdd} is efficiency of conjunction of two \textsc{obdd}s obeying the same order.
-In particular, if $B_1$ and $B_2$ are two \textsc{obdd}s over the same set of variables and obeying the same order $\pi$ then the function $f(B_1) \wedge f(B_2)$ can be represented by an \textsc{obdd} obeying $\pi$ of size $|B_1| \cdot |B_2|$ and can be computed at time $O(|B_1| \cdot |B_2|)$.
-This nice property is lost by \textsc{fbdd}.
-In fact, it is not hard to demonstrate that if two \textsc{obdd} $B_1$ and $B_2$ obey different orders then the size an \textsc{fbdd} representing $f(B_1) \wedge f(B_2)$ can be exponentially lower-bounded by $|B_1|+|B_2|$.

-\textsc{dnnf}, being a generalization of \textsc{fbdd}, does not enable efficient conjunction.
-A restriction on \textsc{dnnf} that enables efficient conjunction is \emph{structuredness}.
+\textsc{dnnf}, being a generalization of \textsc{fbdd}, does not enable efficient $Apply$ (conjunction) operation.
+A restriction on \textsc{dnnf} that enables carrying $Apply$ efficiently is \emph{structuredness} \cite{StructDNNF}.
 The purpose of this section is to define two different forms of structuredness for Decision \textsc{dnnf}s and discuss the power of these models.

 Recall that a \textsc{dnnf} is just a deMorgan circuit with all the $\wedge$ gates being decomposable.
 Assume that both $\wedge$ and $\vee$ gates have fan-in $2$.
 To define the structuredness, we need to define first a \emph{variable tree} or a \emph{vtree}.